survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 # Configuring React

 Facebook's [React](https://facebook.github.io/react/) is a popular alternative for developing web applications.
 Even if you don't use it, it can be valuable to understand how to configure it.
-Most React setups rely on a transpiler known as [Babel](https://babeljs.io/).

-Babel is useful beyond React development and worth understanding as it allows you to use future JavaScript features now without having to worry too much about browser support.
-Due to technical constraints it doesn't support all features within the specification, but still it can be a good tool to have in your arsenal.

 ## create-react-app - Get Started Fast